“Life is either a daring adventure or nothing at all.”

 –Helen Keller

-Today is the last day of my solo adventures in Boston as tomorrow I shall need to turn over the car keys to JB.I had barnesandnobleofficingtwo days of adventures in the area and today my adventures have taken me as far as Barnes and Noble.
+Today is the last day of my solo adventures in Boston as tomorrow I shall need to turn over the car keys to JB.I had two days of adventures in the area and today my adventures have taken me as far as Barnes and Noble.

 I am need of a quiet and nourishing day today; the last two days have been lovely in their adventures, but frankly, I am exhausted due to spending big chunks of the time driving around lost.